 In the Old Testament, the 9th commandment of the 10 is “Thou shalt not bear false witness against thy neighbor” Then why do people do it?

 I don’t claim to be smart enough to know all the reasons, but I think we’ve all got quite a few good ideas based on our own experiences, the experiences of friends or family, and all the stories we’ve heard or read.

 Judas betrayed Christ for some money.
 That continues to be a big player for some I think.
 Greed and covetousness are major drivers for lots of people.
 It’s manifested in divorce courtrooms all across the world I suppose.
 And like that sound clip from Serial, people can use kernels of truth mixed in with gobs of deceit to spin an accusation that will play to their favor.
 In an ugly divorce battle where the husband wants to hang onto more of his wealth and the wife wants to gain more of it…both can amplify the negative behaviors of the other.
 Dollars drive deceit.

-But the real reason – the bottom line behind why people falsely accuse others is pretty straightforward…to hurt them.
-False accusers are determined to inflect hard and pain on the people they accuse.
-The more specific reasons and motivations aren’t terribly important I don’t suppose because in the end, it’s all about hurting somebody.
+But the real reason – the bottom line behind why people falsely accuse others is pretty straightforward…to harm them.
+False accusers are determined to inflict harm and pain on the people they accuse.
+The more specific reasons and motivations aren’t terribly important I don’t suppose because, in the end, it’s all about harming somebody.
 And it’s made worse because it’s all based on deceit and lies.